GPS-VIO Fusion with Online Rotational Calibration: Related work

-Consequently, the approach of \cite{lee2020intermittent} does not estimate the extrinsic parameters between GPS-VIO online.
-The behind reason is they show the extrinsic parameters are unobservable with linear observability analysis.
-However, linear observability analysis maybe unreliable for nonlinear system.
+Consequently, the approach of \cite{lee2020intermittent} does not estimate the extrinsic parameters between GPS-VIO online, as they show the extrinsic parameters are unobservable with linear observability analysis.
+However, linear observability analysis maybe unreliable for a nonlinear system.
 A locally observable system is sure to be globally observable, but a locally unobservable system maybe globally observable \cite{tang2008ins, wu2012observability, hermann1977nonlinear}.
 Our main contribution in this work is to point out that rotational extrinsic parameter is globally observable using nonlinear observability analysis.
-This novel observability conclusion is similar to our recent accepted work \cite{song2023gps}.
+This novel observability conclusion is similar to our recent accepted work \cite{song2023gps}, termed as GPS-VWO.
+The difference between GPS-VIO and GPS-VWO lies in the different kinematic equations, with the former driven by IMU while the latter driven by wheel odometer.
+As the reference frame of VIO is gravity aligned, the rotational extrinsic parameter of GPS-VIO only has yaw component.
+Unlike GPS-VIO, the rotational extrinsic parameter of GPS-VWO is 3DoF in general.
+To analyze the observability of extrinsic parameter, Lie derivative is employed for GPS-VIO, like GPS-VWO \cite{song2023gps}, considering the nonlinearity of this system.

 The unavoidable errors caused by imposing fixed extrinsic parameters after GPS-VIO initialization lead to miss-calculations of the fusion algorithms in long distances.
 Without online calibration, the estimation error of rotational extrinsic parameter at the start will deteriorate the localization accuracy, especially when the GPS noise is relatively large. \cite{yu2019gps, cao2022gvins, boche2022visual} adopt explicitly online calibration of the rotational extrinsic parameter to improve localization accuracy.
 To simplify the state estimation complexity, \cite{boche2022visual} disables the online estimation once the rotational extrinsic parameter is converged.
 However, neither of them provide a theoretical observability analysis.
 In this paper, we prove the rotational extrinsic parameter is observable; hence, including it in the state vector is a promising and theoretically guaranteed mean to improve the accuracy of the state estimator.